DIY Baby Food

 For mild allergy symptoms, call your healthcare provider and ask for advice.
 They can also advise you on dosages for over-the-counter medications to treat allergy symptoms.
 The following allergy symptoms are usually not severe, but you should contact your provider for guidance:

 These allergy symptoms are very serious and you should call 911 if your child has any of these:

 The good news about food allergies is that many children eventually grow out of them.
 Talk to your provider about allergy testing for your child and how to handle any allergies that appear.

 It’s also important to remember certain fresh vegetables can contain nitrates, which your baby can’t easily process and can become sick from.
 Stick with commercially prepared versions of these, which are tested to ensure they have limited nitrate levels, and ask your provider when these become safer to feed to your baby.
 These include:

 - Be careful of the temperature of foods you are giving your baby.
 Microwaves can heat unevenly, so be sure there are no hotspots by stirring thoroughly and letting hot items cool.

 - Don’t forget to make sure your baby is getting enough of certain nutrients like Vitamin D. Talk to your provider about what your baby needs.

 If you want more information on the wide world of baby nutrition, visit the American Academy of Pediatrics information website, www.healthychildren.org, or simply talk to your primary care provider.

-Sarah Osborne, APRN is a certified pediatric nurse practitioner with Owensboro Health’s One Health medical group.
-For more information or to request an appointment with Sarah Osborne call 844-44-MY-ONE (844-446-9663).
+Sarah Osborne, APRN is a certified pediatric nurse practitioner with Owensboro Health Medical Group.
+Request an appointment with Sarah Osborne.